I7-Examples/Bronze/docs/source.txt

 Features help for novice players, a detailed adaptive hint system to assist players who get lost, and a number of features to make navigating a large space more pleasant."
 The story creation year is 2006.

 Release along with a solution,
 	source text,
 	a website,
 	cover art,
-	a file of "Manual" called "Bronze Manual.pdf", a file of "Complete (Spoilerful) Map" called "map.pdf",
-	a file of "Walkthrough" called "Walkthrough.txt",
+	a file of "Manual" called "Bronze Manual.pdf", a file of "Complete (Spoilerful) Map" called "map.pdf", a file of "Walkthrough" called "Walkthrough.txt",
 	a file of "Making of..." called "Overview.html".

 Index map with room-shape set to "square" and room-size set to 60 and room-name-size set to 9 and room-name-length set to 13 and route-thickness set to 15 and room-outline set to off and map-outline set to off and route-colour set to "White" and room-colour set to "White" and font set to "Trebuchet-MS-Regular" and EPS file.

+Include Singing Reloaded by Shin.

 Include Locksmith by Emily Short.

-Use full-length room descriptions, American dialect, no scoring, and the serial comma.
-Use memory economy.
-Use MAX_SYMBOLS of 7000.
+Use full-length room descriptions, American dialect, and the serial comma.

+Use no deprecated features.

 Part 1 - Adjustments to the World Model

 Chapter 1 - Modifying Existing Kinds

 [Because the style of this game is one of very light implementation with a lot of rooms, there may be some objects we forget to give detailed descriptions.
 But we'd still rather not see the default Inform message about undescribed objects ("you see nothing special about the {whatever}").
 So here we apply a more game-specific version of that answer:]

-Include Plurality by Emily Short.

 The description of a thing is usually "The appearance of [the noun] has not changed significantly since you left."

-The description of a container is usually "[The noun] [if the noun is open]contains [the list of things in the noun][end if][if the noun is closed][is-are] closed[end if][if the noun is locked] and locked[end if][if the noun is closed and the noun is transparent].
-Inside [is-are the list of things in the noun][end if]."
+The description of a container is usually "[The noun] [if the noun is open]contains [the list of things in the noun][end if][if the noun is closed][are] closed[end if][if the noun is locked] and locked[end if][if the noun is closed and the noun is transparent].
+Inside [are] [the list of things in the noun][end if]."

 Section 1 - Doors